ntogasa/campground_scavenger/README.md

 webpage you can use Campground Checker to search them all at once.

 #### API - Access Campground IDs, Names, Parents
 Included is an API with public read access.
-A built-in scraper combs through the recreation.gov API and saves campground data.
-Each saved campground object includes a campground name, ID number, and parent zone name.
+Each campground object includes a campground name, ID number, and parent zone name.

-For example:
+Example campground object:
 {'camp_id': '232123', 'name': 'Whitney Portal', 'parent': 'Inyo National Forest'}

+#### Campground ID Scraper
+Authenticated users can scrape the recreation.gov API to discover and save campground ID numbers, names, and parent zone names.
+These objects are then displayed via a Vue JS app, which the public can use to mass search availability.

 ## Usage
 ##### Suggested flow: